eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 .. note:: The file ``/etc/passwd`` does not contain the unix password.
    Thus, if you create a flatfile resolver from this file the functionality with ``otppin=userstore`` is not available.
-You can create a flatfile with passwords using the tool ``privacyidea-create-pwidresolver-user`` which is usually found in ``/opt/privacyidea/bin/``.
+You can create a flatfile with passwords using the tool ``eduMFA-create-pwidresolver-user`` which is usually found in ``/opt/eduMFA/bin/``.

 Create a flat file like this::

-   privacyidea-create-pwidresolver-user -u user2 -i 1002 >> /your/flat/file
+   eduMFA-create-pwidresolver-user -u user2 -i 1002 >> /your/flat/file

 .. _ldap_resolver: